Reading List

 Rich Dad Poor Dad (Robert Kiyosaki)

-Rich Dad Poor Dad is Robert’s story of growing up with two dads — his real father and the father of his best friend, his rich dad — and the ways in which both men shaped his thoughts about money and investing.
+Rich Dad Poor Dad is the author’s story of how two dads — his real father and the father of his best friend, his rich dad — shaped his thoughts about money and investing.

 The Compound Effect (Darren Hardy)